adtork/Jeremy-Azure-lab/asa-vpn-to-active-active-azurevpngw-ikev2-bgp/readme.md

 ASA1(config-router-af)# network 3.3.3.3 mask 255.255.255.255
 </pre>

 **You should be able to ping and drop one of the tunnels (ex: int tu11).
-If the traffic was taking the tunnel you dropped, you will see an ~30 second drop in traffic as the fabric refreshes routes**
+If the traffic was taking the tunnel you dropped, you will see an ~30 second drop in traffic as the fabric refreshes routes.**